 When Viewers are Players

-Online digital shows are typically developed through an intensive process requiring planning, storyboarding, and collaboration between artists, curators, and teams of designers, and programmers.
+Exhibitions, whether online, or IRL, invite viewers to travel through designed, meaningful spaces, however online exhibitions offer unique possibilities for the presentation of art.
+Online digital shows are typically developed through an intensive process requiring planning, storyboarding, and collaboration between artists, curators, and teams of designers or programmers.
 Exhibitions that reside on the Internet often require experimentation, user testing, and an iterative design methodology.

+This exhibition was built using the 3D animation software Unity.
+Unity enables users to build interactive and real-time responsive digital environments or scenes.
 Online shows built in this framework hold similar aesthetics to video games.
 Visitors can navigate environments as an avatar in first person point-of-view, with the task of viewing an exhibition.

 The Magic Circle

 In developing the show, I was inspired by a game theory first presented by Johann Huizinga in the book, Homo Ludens: A Study of the Play Elements in Culture (1938).
 The concept describes how game play exists within a Magic Circle: a distinct realm with its own rules, reality, and goals.2